ahzamali/the-top-k-problem/ReadMe.md

 2.  **Loser: ArrayList**.
     -   The `ArrayList` approach collapses under load.
 Pruning takes **27ms** per second (vs <1ms for others).
 This is caused by shifting 300,000 elements in memory every second. **Do not use huge sorted lists for sliding windows.**

+### Detailed Analysis
+For a deeper dive into the theoretical time complexity and initial storage analysis (MinHeap vs BST vs Sorted List), please refer to the [Time Series Storage Analysis](datastructure/TimeSeriesStorageAnalysis.md).

 ---

 ## 🚀 How to Run